knobs-dials/live-hasher/README.md

 Hashfile maker and checker.

-The main addition is a mode that keeps watching the directories, recalculates hashes for files that change mtime or size, and stops watching after a time.
+The main addition is a mode that keeps watching the directories for changed (by size/mtime) and added files, and stops watching the directory after a time.

+The use cases this was for is dealing sensibly with datasets while being collected, files while being copied in, and such.

 One thread per directory argument, which can help speed when they are on different disks/servers.

-The use cases this was for is dealing sensibly with datasets while being collected, files while being copied in, and such.

 ### Limitations